Affiliated with Emory University

 The YNPRC is named after psychobiologist Dr. Robert M. Yerkes, whose studies on chimpanzees in the 1920s led to the opening of the first laboratory in the U.S. for the study of nonhuman primates, the Yale Laboratories for Primate Biology.
 Funded by Yale University, the Rockefeller Foundation, and the Carnegie Foundation, the Yale Laboratories opened in 1930 in Orange Park, Florida.
 It was later renamed the Yerkes Laboratory of Primate Biology upon Dr. Yerkes’ retirement in 1941.
 After Dr. Yerkes’ death in 1956, Yale decided that the location of the Yerkes lab “was not conducive to the development and conduct of collaborative research and educational programs for Yale faculty and students.”
 That same year, Emory University assumed ownership of the lab.
 In 1961, “Emory received NIH’s [National Institutes of Health] Regional [now National] Primate Research Center status for the Yerkes facility in Orange Park.
 NIH funding enabled the transfer of the Center to the Emory University campus, which was completed in 1965.”6

-To study human evolution, the Living Links Center was established at the YNPRC’s field station in 1997 and is “home to two socially housed groups of chimpanzees and…capuchin monkeys.”7 An experiment using chimpanzees at the center in 2005 confirmed that “cultural transmission and conformity” exists in chimpanzee communities.
+To study human evolution, the Living Links Center was established at the YNPRC’s field station in 1997 and holds chimpanzees and capuchin monkeys.7 An experiment using chimpanzees at the center in 2005 confirmed that “cultural transmission and conformity” exists in chimpanzee communities.
 This experiment was conducted despite the fact that its finding has been known and not questioned since the extensive 30+ years of field work with free-living chimpanzees in Africa by Dr. Jane Goodall.
-The center’s study revealed that chimpanzees “share the same conformist tendencies” as humans and have a “natural motivation to copy their peers well into adulthood.”8

 In 2005, the USDA fined Emory University $1,375 for violations of the AWA at YNPRC due to the 2004 death of a chimpanzee named Dover.
 According to a USDA inspection report dated October 18, 2004, Dover died after he was transported in a cage that failed to meet AWA regulations.
 Despite high temperatures, the YNPRC moved Dover in a “stainless steel box with solid flooring, roof, rear and sides.”
 Not only was the temperature inside the enclosure too high under the AWA, but only the front of the enclosure had any ventilation openings.9 The YNPRC also received an official warning letter from the USDA in 2001 for the death of another chimpanzee named Sellers.
 In 2007, the USDA fined Emory University $15,000 for AWA violations committed at the YNPRC in 2006.
 The USDA stated, “size of civil penalties or stipulations — settlements arrived at before going to court — is based on the size of the business, its history of noncompliance and the severity of the violations.”
 In addition to the 2005 fine, Emory paid $10,000 in 1998 for AWA violations involving water deprivation.10

 In regard to the current use of chimpanzees in research, the YNPRC “primarily sponsors studies pertaining to developmental and cognitive neuroscience, as well as aging-related comparative neurobiology.”
-To do this, they utilize techniques involving “behavioral testing, neuroimaging, neuroanatomy, and genetics.”11 According to their website, “chimpanzees make valuable contributions to research involving aging, brain imaging, genetic and cognitive studies, human nature, social intelligence and evolution.”12 In 2007, the YNPRC was awarded a five-year federal grant to examine aspects of aging in 400 human women, 25 chimpanzees, and around 25 other nonhuman primates.
+In 2007, the YNPRC was awarded a five-year federal grant to examine aspects of aging in 400 human women, 25 chimpanzees, and around 25 other nonhuman primates.